Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 This season introduced a twist in the Wildcard semi-final round.
 On the group 4 results show, after the results were revealed, 11 previous competitors were brought out.
 (CTV had advertised the broadcast as having 12 competitors, but one dropped out at the last minute.)
 The judges expressed how they felt about each competitor, and each competitor had a chance to show why they should sing in the Wildcard, whether it be through song or a plea.
 Then, the public had a chance to vote which would decide which of the 11 competitors would sing in the Wildcard.

-After the closest final vote of the 3 up to that point, Melissa O'Neil of Calgary, Alberta was crowned the winner; with Rex Goudie of Burlington, Newfoundland and Labrador the runner-up.
+After the final, Melissa O'Neil of Calgary, Alberta was crowned the winner; with Rex Goudie of Burlington, Newfoundland and Labrador the runner-up.
 Melissa O'Neil, Rex Goudie, Aaron Walpole, and Suzi Rawn have released albums; while Casey LeBlanc, Ashley Leitao and Amber Fleury have released an album as a group called Braided.
 Josh Palmer is also working on an album release.

 Date Theme Bottom Three